La Sportiva Nucleo High GTX

 See the Men's La Sportiva Nucleo High GTX See the Women's La Sportiva Nucleo High GTX

 La Sportiva is a climbing company first, but that expertise has transferred over nicely to the hiking footwear market.
 Among their growing line, the Nucleo High GTX is a standout and one of the more capable and well-rounded lightweight boots we’ve tested.
-Fit is decidedly on the narrow side, but after testing it in Patagonia, we came away with few performance-related complaints.
-Below we break down the Nucleo High GTX’s comfort, weight, traction, stability and support, durability, fit, and more.
+It’s undeniably pricey at nearly $200, but after testing it in Patagonia, we came away with few performance-related complaints.
+Below we break down our experiences with the Nucleo High GTX.
 To see how it stacks up to the competition, see our article on the best hiking boots.

 Despite running narrow, which is a common theme among La Sportiva footwear, the Nucleo High GTX is a very comfortable and modern-feeling boot.
 The materials are premium throughout, the leather upper is soft but still able to snug down tight via the lacing system with grommets running high up the boot, and the padded mesh that wraps around the ankle is both nicely cushioned and close-fitting.
 In use, the Nucleo required very little breaking in and immediately was comfortable on the trail.
 Over a variety of terrain in Patagonia, it felt lighter and less obtrusive than most other hiking boots we’ve tested while still providing ample cushioning.